5undel/Battleships-/README.md

 # Battleship

-Battleship is a is a strategy type guessing game.It is played on ruled grids board on which the user's fleet of ships are marked.
+Battleship is a is a strategy type guessing game.
+It is played on ruled grids board on which the user's fleet of ships are marked.
 The locations of the fleets are concealed from the computer.
 User and computer alternate turns calling "shots" at the other player's ships, and the objective of the game is to destroy the computers fleet.

 ![image](doc/screens.png)